Janus Henderson Group PLC Has $1.12 Billion Holdings in Abbott Laboratories (NYSE:ABT)

-Janus Henderson Group PLC lessened its stake in Abbott Laboratories (NYSE:ABT) by 0.2% during the 1st quarter, Holdings Channel reports.
-The institutional investor owned 9,305,728 shares of the healthcare product maker’s stock after selling 17,743 shares during the quarter.
-Abbott Laboratories makes up 0.5% of Janus Henderson Group PLC’s holdings, making the stock its 29th largest position.
-Janus Henderson Group PLC’s holdings in Abbott Laboratories were worth $1,115,207,000 at the end of the most recent quarter.
+Janus Henderson Group PLC lowered its position in shares of Abbott Laboratories (NYSE:ABT) by 0.2% during the first quarter, Holdings Channel reports.
+The fund owned 9,305,728 shares of the healthcare product maker’s stock after selling 17,743 shares during the quarter.
+Abbott Laboratories makes up 0.5% of Janus Henderson Group PLC’s holdings, making the stock its 29th largest holding.
+Janus Henderson Group PLC’s holdings in Abbott Laboratories were worth $1,115,207,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors also recently added to or reduced their stakes in ABT.
-Inspire Advisors LLC acquired a new position in Abbott Laboratories in the 4th quarter valued at approximately $29,000.
-Krane Funds Advisors LLC acquired a new position in Abbott Laboratories in the 4th quarter valued at approximately $39,000.
-Wealthcare Capital Management LLC acquired a new position in Abbott Laboratories in the 1st quarter valued at approximately $42,000.
-Selective Wealth Management Inc. increased its stake in Abbott Laboratories by 368.4% in the 1st quarter.
-Selective Wealth Management Inc. now owns 445 shares of the healthcare product maker’s stock valued at $53,000 after buying an additional 350 shares during the period.
-Finally, Sittner & Nelson LLC acquired a new position in Abbott Laboratories in the 4th quarter valued at approximately $54,000.
-Hedge funds and other institutional investors own 72.99% of the company’s stock.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Banque Pictet & Cie SA raised its holdings in shares of Abbott Laboratories by 7.8% during the first quarter.
+Banque Pictet & Cie SA now owns 280,214 shares of the healthcare product maker’s stock valued at $33,581,000 after acquiring an additional 20,359 shares during the period.
+Fifth Third Bancorp raised its holdings in shares of Abbott Laboratories by 1.6% during the first quarter.
+Fifth Third Bancorp now owns 1,220,529 shares of the healthcare product maker’s stock valued at $146,268,000 after acquiring an additional 18,803 shares during the period.
+Mattern Wealth Management LLC increased its stake in Abbott Laboratories by 8.0% in the 1st quarter.
+Mattern Wealth Management LLC now owns 33,762 shares of the healthcare product maker’s stock valued at $4,046,000 after buying an additional 2,502 shares during the period.
+Wedbush Securities Inc. increased its stake in Abbott Laboratories by 20.5% in the 1st quarter.
+Wedbush Securities Inc. now owns 36,374 shares of the healthcare product maker’s stock valued at $4,359,000 after buying an additional 6,178 shares during the period.
+Finally, Stratos Wealth Advisors LLC increased its stake in Abbott Laboratories by 10.0% in the 1st quarter.
+Stratos Wealth Advisors LLC now owns 25,834 shares of the healthcare product maker’s stock valued at $3,096,000 after buying an additional 2,344 shares during the period.
+Institutional investors and hedge funds own 72.99% of the company’s stock.

 In other Abbott Laboratories news, SVP Jared Watkin sold 94,576 shares of the stock in a transaction on Friday, April 30th.
 The shares were sold at an average price of $119.90, for a total value of $11,339,662.40.
 Following the completion of the sale, the senior vice president now directly owns 59,783 shares of the company’s stock, valued at approximately $7,167,981.70.
 The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 1.50% of the stock is owned by corporate insiders.